TeamNewPipe/website/_posts/2018-04-01-newpipe-in-play-store.md

 image: newpipe
 ---

+**Please beware that the following text was part of this year's April's fools joke.
+We decided not to delete this post, but add this message.
+Please see
+@TheAssassin's reply in the comments for more details on the context of this joke.**

 We're proud to announce that we have found an agreement with the Google Play team, so that we're finally ready to **release NewPipe in Google Play!**